rvaiya/keyd/man.md

 'Alacritty' is active and 'Inside chrome' when a window with class 'chromium' is active.

-Application classes can be obtained by running `keyd-application-mapper` with the `-m` flag.
+Application classes can be obtained by running `keyd-application-mapper -m`.
 At the moment X, sway and gnome are supported.

-In order for this to work the user must have access to */var/run/keyd.socket* (i.e be a member of the *keyd* group)
+In order for this script to work the user must have access to */var/run/keyd.socket* (i.e be a member of the *keyd* group).

 ### A note on security

-Any user which can interact with programs that directly control input devices should be assumed to have full access to the entire system.
+Any user which can interact with a program that directly controls input devices should be assumed to have full access to the system.

 While keyd is slightly better at providing some degree of isolation than other remappers (by dint of mediating access through an IPC mechanism rather than